Lugano Città–Stazione funicular: Route

 The line departs from its own platforms, situated in a new station atrium and below the station forecourt, at approximately right-angles to the main line platforms of Lugano railway station.
 The atrium is level with, and connected to, the pedestrian subway that links to all the main line platforms.

 On leaving the station the line passes through a tunnel, before emerging into the open air to cross the Via degli Amadio on a bridge.
 It then enters a passing loop, which is situated alongside the Cathedral of Saint Lawrence.
 The intermediate request stop Cattedrale is situated at the loop.
 Below the passing loop, the line again descends into a tunnel, before emerging into the courtyard of the Acquarello Hotel and terminating on Piazza Cioccaro in the city centre.

 Operation

 The line is operated by the Trasporti Pubblici Luganesi (TPL), who also operate the city's bus network.
 The line runs continuously from 05:00 to midnight, seven days a week.

-The funicular has the following parameters:
+The funicular has the following characteristics: